 What is schema therapy?

-As a cognitive and accredited schema therapist, I help people with a wide range of problems at my East Finchley practice.
+As a Cognitive Therapist and Advanced Accredited Schema Therapist, I help people with a wide range of problems at my East Finchley practice.
 But what is schema therapy – and which kinds of problems can it help with?
 Developed by Jeffrey Young in the 1980s, schema therapy is an integrative approach that builds on traditional cognitive therapy by adding ideas and techniques from other approaches, such as psychodynamic and Gestalt therapies.
 It is a warm, compassionate approach that focuses as much on the healing relationship between therapist and client as it does on changing ways of thinking and behaving.

 The central idea in schema therapy is that we all have unmet needs from childhood – such as the need to be loved, protected and valued as a unique human being.
 When these core needs are not met, for any reason, we develop a 'schema' – a pattern of thoughts, feelings, memories and body sensations that gets triggered throughout the rest of our lives.
 For example, we may have a Defectiveness schema, because our parents were overly harsh or critical, made us feel we were bad or worthless in some way.
 When we are harshly criticised as an adult, or are placed in a stressful situation that echoes childhood experiences, this schema gets triggered and we may feel extremely anxious, unconfident or upset; we might also remember all the times we have felt the same way before, or times when other people criticised or hurt us.